 - To make your syrup, heat granulated sugar and water in a pot on medium heat with a candy thermometer attached to the side.
 Once the thermometer's temperature reaches approximately 200 degrees F, place the 90 grams of measured egg whites in your stand mixer and whisk on medium speed.

 - Continue to whisk until soft peaks form.
 Once formed, turned your mixer down to low speed to keep your egg whites moving.

 - As soon as the sugar syrup reaches 248 degrees F, remove from heat.
 Quickly increase mixer speed to medium and begin slowly pouring the sugar syrup down the side of your mixing bowl until thoroughly combined.
 THEN increase the mixing speed to medium high and whisk sugar and egg whites together until glossy and stiff peaks form.
 (The meringue should completely keep its form.)

-- Add ¼ tsp of purple gel food coloring to the meringue, and then gently fold into the almond/powdered sugar mixture in thirds, until completely incorporated.
+- Add ¼ tsp gel food coloring to the meringue, and gently fold into the almond/powdered sugar mixture in thirds, until completely incorporated.
 (If you’re making more than one color, add the food coloring right after your mac batter is ready and has been divided.